 Monitoring horses’ sleep patterns and being alert for signs of sleep deprivation is essential.
 These could include decreased REM sleep, lack of energy and mental alertness during the day, and poor performance.

 Snoozing is an automatic sleep pattern for many horses.
-It’s how they unwind from a long day and often their only chance to stretch out on their own in safety.
+It’s how they unwind from a long day, and often, it’s their only chance to stretch out on their own in safety.

-When a horse is dozing, their head will lower (midway or slightly), their eyes may close (or slow blink) occasionally, and their lips may relax and droop.
+When a horse is dozing, its head lowers (midway or slightly), its eyes may close (or slow blink) occasionally, and its lips relax and droop.

 Dozing often occurs during activities like grooming or being left alone at the crossties while you clean stalls.